sclevine/agouti/index.md

 ---

 ##Getting Started: Writing Your First Acceptance Test
 Agouti is best used with Ginkgo and Gomega.
-We'll start by setting up your Go package (`potato`) to work with them.
-For more information, check out the [Ginkgo docs](http://onsi.github.io/ginkgo/) and [Gomega docs](http://onsi.github.io/ginkgo/).
+We'll start by setting up your Go package (named `potato`) to work with them.
+(For more information, check out the [Ginkgo docs](http://onsi.github.io/ginkgo/) and [Gomega docs](http://onsi.github.io/ginkgo/)).

-###Setting up Ginkgo to Run Agouti Tests
+###Bootstrapping Ginkgo to Run Agouti Tests

     $ cd path/to/potato
     $ ginkgo bootstrap --agouti